0x340/Memory-Manager/README.md

 # Memory Manager

-this is a memory manager I made in C++.
+This is a memory manager I made in C++.
 It is currently Windows 10 only if you use any other version you have to update the syscalls for NT read & write memory.
 It reads and writes memory in an external process using raw syscall stubs instead of going through `ntdll`, which means it works even when `ntdll` is hooked

 ### quick guide